Sample roll-out

 Yeet Dice is safe in the cryptographic sense (HMAC-SHA256 verification reproduces correctly during our cycle).
 It is not safe to assume a specific house-edge figure until Yeet publishes it or our next-cycle reproduction confirms it.
 For small-stake exploration play, the verified fairness layer is sufficient.
 For high-volume Martingale-style play (which the math says loses anyway), wait for publication.

-Yeet dice strategy, does any pattern beat the house edge?
+How does yeet dice strategy, does any pattern beat the house edge? work?

 No. Yeet Dice rolls are independent; no betting pattern (Martingale, Fibonacci, D'Alembert, anti-Martingale) changes the expected value.
 The fairness layer is honest, which means the math is locked.
-The strategy critique is at the doubling-after-loss critique.
+The strategy critique is at the cluster note.

-Yeet dice vs Stake Dice, what is different?
+How does yeet dice vs Stake Dice, what is different? work?

 Structurally identical roll-under uniform-distribution at both brands.
 The fairness primitive (HMAC-SHA256 with byte-derivation) is identical.
 What differs is brand-side house-edge calibration (Stake at 1 percent verified, Yeet pending verification).
 Stake has deeper Dice configuration depth (adjustable house-edge slider); Yeet's specific options are pending verification.

-How does Yeet dice rtp compare to the audit-set leading Rollbit Dice 0.5 percent house edge?
+How does Yeet dice rtp compare to the coverage-leading Rollbit Dice 0.5 percent house edge?

 Yeet dice rtp is pending verification at the recent cycle.
-The cross-brand industry standard is 1 percent house edge; Rollbit Dice at 0.5 percent house edge leads our 10-brand audit set on raw RTP.
+The cross-brand industry standard is 1 percent house edge; Rollbit Dice at 0.5 percent house edge leads operators we cover on raw RTP.
 Without a verified Yeet figure we cannot say definitively, but the brand's positioning suggests cluster-typical 1 percent target.
 Next-cycle verification will produce a definitive figure.

 Where to go next after Yeet Dice